etki/allure-runner/README.md

 framework plugins by default, though you can always override it.
 * `throwOnNonZeroResult`: quite the same option that tells to throw exception whenever Allure CLI returns something other than 0.
 This is set true by default and to false in framework plugins.
-As of

 ### Codeception extension